A perfect summer dinner...Flamiche

 A mix of seasonal classes Robin has put on the calendar and open classes from students who have already booked.
 If a date catches your eye, email Robin to claim a seat.

-Saturday, 10am – 3pm · Five classics for the holiday tin.
-Bring a box, take some home.
-Seasonal.
+Saturday, 10am – 2pm · Classics for the holiday tin.
+Bring a box, take some home (date & times are flexible, based on first person who books) Seasonal.

 Don't see what you're looking for?
 Email Robin and she'll schedule a class around you.